 - Question: Why does it read 0 acres on my tax bill?

-- We have both “recorded acres” (from a recorded document) and “calculated acres” (from our GIS) in Novus, and unfortunately only the recorded acres show up on the tax bill - that means if there are no recorded acres for a parcel (only GIS acres), then it shows up as zero on the tax bill.
+- Answer: We have both “recorded acres” (from a recorded document) and “calculated acres” (from our GIS) in Novus, and unfortunately only the recorded acres show up on the tax bill - that means if there are no recorded acres for a parcel (only GIS acres), then it shows up as zero on the tax bill.
 Please see your property listing in Novus to view your acres.